• What is Copywriting?

 By Nicki Krawczyk Leave a Comment

-Let’s face it: no one likes looking for a new job.
-Usually, you’re looking for one because you’re disenchanted with your current one or you don’t have a current one—not exactly zen-like states of mind.
+Let’s face it: No one likes looking for a new job.
+Usually, you’re looking for one because you’re disenchanted with your current one or you don’t have one—not exactly Zen-like states of mind.

 Plus, you know you’re up against unknown, unseen, huge hordes of people vying for the copywriting position you’ve got your heart set on.
 You may feel like you’re going to get lost in the crowd of other copywriters.
 How do you stand out?

-But there is a job out there for you and this post is all about how to shake off the negativity and take your job search to the next level.
+But there is always a job out there for you!
+(Pro tip: Our team compiled a blog post on where to find the best copywriting jobs here.)
+Below we look at how to shake off the negativity and take your job search to the next level.

 Make Your Copywriting Application Stand Out